OGRECave/ogre/Docs/src/material-scripts.md

 # Texture Aliases {#Texture-Aliases}

+@deprecated texture aliases are a restricted version of @ref Script-Variables, which you should instead.

 Texture aliases are useful for when only the textures used in texture units need to be specified for a cloned material.
 In the source material i.e. the original material to be cloned, each texture unit can be given a texture alias name.
 The cloned material in the script can then specify what textures should be used for each texture alias.
-Note that texture aliases are a more specific version of [Script Variables](#Script-Variables) which can be used to easily set other values.

 Using texture aliases within texture units:
 @par